Multimodal Brain Tumor Segmentation Challenge 2017

 For the task of survival prediction, we are considering to follow two evaluation schemes, based on classification and regression principles.
 For the evaluation based on the classification principle, we will divide the provided data in three groups based on survival, i.e. long-survivors (e.g., >15 months), short-survivors (e.g., <10 months), and mid-survivors (e.g. between 10 and 15 months), and then evaluate the predictions of the participating teams based on Accuracy (i.e. the number of correctly classified survivors over all patients).
 For the evaluation based on the regression principle, we intend to use the Mean Square Error to evaluate the predictions in a pairwise manner.
 Finally, for the post-conference analysis of all participating methods we will conduct an additional Kaplan-Meier analysis (including Hazard-Ratio and p-values) for each participating method.

-For both tasks, we will announce a 3-week evaluation period (1–21 August), during which the participants will be able to request different dates for the test data to be released to them.
+For both tasks, we will announce a 3-week evaluation period (1–21 August) (Note that the evaluataion period has been extended to 4 weeks, until the 27th of August), during which the participants will be able to request different dates for the test data to be released to them.
 Note that each team should analyze the test data using their local computing infrastructure and submit their segmentation results 48-hours later in CBICA's Image Processing Portal (IPP).